Alexandria – Mount Vernon Chapter History and Highlights

 The Alexandria-Mount Vernon Chapter has a long and rich legacy of community service that consistently supports the aims of the national organization to aid mothers in learning more about their children by careful study and to seek for all children the same advantages which we desire for our own.
 Examples illustrating this legacy include: donations to the Drew Smith School in the 1970s; the Alexandria NAACP Community Service Award in November 1989; and Jack and Jill Foundation recognition for consecutive years of donating $1000 during the 1980s, The Chapter also maintained membership in the Northern Virginia Urban League and the Fairfax County/Alexandria NAACP Chapters (1980 -2000).
 In 1982, the Chapter launched its Black Child in the Desegregated School program.
 Out of this initiative, the chapter sponsored annual PSAT/ SAT workshops, parenting information, and provided ombudsman support.

 At the 45th Jack and Jill National Convention in Orlando, Florida in the summer of 2022, the Alexandria Mt.
 Vernon received the highly-coveted Five Star Chapter recognition for operational excellence.
 For the 2022-2023 Program Year, the Alexandria–Mount Vernon Chapter membership census is: 65 Mothers, 64 children, 36 Teens, 45 Fathers, and 13 Associates.
+At the 46th Jack and Jill National Convention in Minneapolis, MN in the summer of 2024, the chapter was recognized for the second time in a row as a Five Star Chapter.

 Located just minutes away from our nation’s capital, our chapter families are committed to utilizing the numerous available resources to demonstrate and teach our children that they possess “The Power to Make a Difference.”
 It is with this core philosophy in mind that we develop purposeful programming to chart the path towards continued service and excellence.